alchrabas/blog/content/build-pelican-in-lambda.md

 # Serve static web site from S3

 With the current setup I was able to get a compiled version of a blog in `/tmp/blog/output` directory inside of lambda function.
-Another step was to copy the files to S3 using the following function (assuming `path = /tmp/blog/output/` and `bucket_name` is the name of a bucket provisioned by serverless framework):
+Another step was to copy the files to S3 using the following helper function (assuming `path = /tmp/blog/output/` and `bucket_name` is the name of a bucket provisioned by serverless framework):

 ```python
     for root, dirs, files in os.walk(path):